 - Following the completion of the review of the case, the academic administrator’s decision regarding the student’s responsibility for the violation is final.
 If the academic administrator determines that the student is responsible for the violation, the case is referred back to the instructor.
-The instructor will then apply the sanction and submit a Report of Academic Dishonesty.
+The instructor will then apply the outcome and submit a Report or Academic Dishonesty.

 Academic integrity violations are adjudicated by instructors and academic administrators; however, they are considered as violations of the Student Conduct Code and are monitored by UMN Crookston’s senior conduct officer3.
 When multiple incidents of academic integrity are reported to the senior conduct officer, the matter is considered to be a conduct violation that extends beyond the scope of individual courses and warrants additional outcomes.
 The senior conduct officer refers these matters to the Vice Chancellor for Academic and Student Affairs (VCASA), who assigns a outcome that may range from probation to expulsion from the university.
 As all appeals regarding the responsibility for the violation are handled prior to reporting said violations to the senior conduct officer, the only question to be determined in cases of multiple academic integrity violations is the outcome to be assigned.
 The decision of the VCASA regarding outcomes is final.

 When an instructor assigns an outcome of less than the full points for the assignment in question, it is at the instructor’s discretion as to whether or not to submit a formal Report of Academic Dishonesty.
 When the outcome is 0 points for an assignment or greater, the instructor must submit a Report of Academic Dishonesty.